karmaniverous/blog/_posts/2024-09-06-generic-abstractions.md

 export class EntityManager<P = DefaultProperty> { ... }
 ```

 Say my database can't handle structured data like JSON objects and arrays.
-I can define a new property type that and create a new instance of `EntityManager` like this:
+I can define an appropriate new property type and create a new instance of `EntityManager` like this:

 ```ts
 type CustomProperty = string | number | boolean | null | undefined;